Venera 2MV-1 No.1

 Venera 2MV-1 No.1, also known as Sputnik 19 in the West, was a Soviet spacecraft, which was launched in 1962 as part of the Venera programme.
+The spacecraft was based on the multi-purpose 2MV design, so that it could survive conditions on both Venus and Mars with only slight variations.
+It was the first of 3 2MV spacecraft destined to Venus, with 3 more destined to Mars.

-Due to a problem with its upper stage it failed to leave low Earth orbit, and reentered the atmosphere a few days later.
+Due to a problem with its upper stage it failed to leave low Earth orbit, and re-entered the atmosphere a few days later.
 It was the first of two Venera 2MV-1 spacecraft, both of which failed to leave Earth orbit.